 The financial advisor is a pretty broad umbrella term, especially now when financial advice is steadily moving away from brick-and-mortar office (and sharp suits) to online platforms, AI, and tech-heavy analyses.

 But for the sake of simplicity, let’s assume that a financial advisor is an individual that charges you a fee to create and manage your investment (ETF) portfolio.

 Why to NOT Choose a Financial Advisor to Buy ETFs

-You’ll have to be the one to open a brokerage account in your name and hand over the reins to your advisor so they can buy and sell ETFs for maximum returns and reaching your investment goals.
+You’ll have to be the one to open a brokerage account in your name and hand over the reins to your advisor.
+They will then try to buy and sell ETFs for reaching your investment goals.

 But they are also expected to charge a fee that will likely be significantly higher than what you might pay with robo-advisors.